moonytheloony/Blog-Web/content/post/Patterns for Asynchronous Services Buffer Fill Pattern.md

 title = "Patterns for Asynchronous Services: Buffer Fill Pattern" type = "post"
 +++
 Most of the times when working on distributed systems that involve asynchronous communication, you need to solve certain common problems.
-In this six part series, I would walk you through some common design challenges and their solutions backed with sample code that you can refer to while working on your projects.
+In this multi-part series, I would walk you through some common design challenges and their solutions backed with sample code that you can refer to while working on your projects.

 ## Buffer Fill Pattern
 #### Example Scenario